 Williams and Cary (2002) used black and white photographs of five vegetation types from Victorian rural areas.
 They used 36 photographs and a five point rating scale.
 The survey was mailed to 3000 respondents (half urban, half rural); the large number involved probably justifying the use of black and white photographs.
 The study identified a higher preference for eucalypts than non-eucalypts with perceived naturalness being a key influence.
 Interestingly, no relationship between ecological quality and preferences was detected.
 Of concern was the use of black and white photographs which emphasizes the formalist qualities of line, tone, texture etc while losing the qualities and realism that color imparts.
 Black and white photographs also tend to produce more extreme responses than color photographs (Shuttleworth, 1980).

-In a series of eight studies, the author has measured and mapped scenic quality in various areas of South Australia (Lothian, 2000, 2004, 2005a and b, 2007, 2009, 2013, 2015).
+In a series of nine studies, the author has measured and mapped scenic quality in various areas of South Australia and assessed the visual impact of developments (Lothian, 2000, 2004, 2005a & b, 2007a & b, 2009, 2013, 2015).
 The method (Figure 8) involves photographing the region, classifying landscape units and selecting around 120 sample photographs to represent the area plus 30 South Australian scenes to benchmark the ratings at a State level, having a large number of participants rate the photographs on a 1 – 10 rating scale (low – high), having a small number of participants also score landscape dimensions on a 1 – 5 scale, and analyzing the results, including with multiple regression.
 Maps of landscape quality have been produced for the South Australia, the entire coast, Barossa region, River Murray region, Flinders Ranges and Mt Lofty Ranges.
 The scenic amenity provided by large remnant trees, the visual impact of wind farms and developments in coastal and River Murray localities, and generic landscape ratings have also been assessed.

 The method used in the Regional Forest Agreement process was described earlier.
 These studies used a combination of the physical and preference methods, the later derived from extant cultural information sources.